derekzhoudengfeng/derekzhoudengfeng.github.io/_posts/2025-07-17-classification-model-evaluation-metric-precision.markdown

 ## What is Precision?

-> Precision is the percentage of correct positive predictions out of all positive predictions.
+> Precision is the proportion of correct positive predictions out of all positive predictions.

 The formula for calculating precision is: